mdrakiburrahman/openshift-vsphere-install/README.md

 # DNS Hack for this VSCode Devcontainer
 # = = = = = = = = = = = = = = = = = = =

-# We will point this container to use `OCPLab-DC.fg.contoso.com` as the DNS resolver
+# We will point this container to use `ocplab-DC.fg.contoso.com` as the DNS resolver
-# Since `OCPLab-DC` has conditional forwarding for `arclab.local`, and the internet (via Redmond resolver), we should be covered
+# Since `ocplab-DC` has conditional forwarding for `arclab.local`, and the internet (via Redmond resolver), we should be covered
 cat << EOF > /etc/resolv.conf
 # DNS requests are forwarded to the host.
 DHCP DNS options are ignored.
-nameserver 10.216.175.4                 # OCPLab-DC.fg.contoso.com
+nameserver 10.216.175.4                 # ocplab-DC.fg.contoso.com
 EOF

 # DNS Tests